 Benjamin joined Watsi on January 3rd, 2018.
-Four years ago, Benjamin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Benjamin's most recent donation supported U Hla, a 43-year-old from Burma, to fund treatment for a severe infection.
+Five years ago, Benjamin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Benjamin's most recent donation supported David, a dad from Kenya, to fund surgery following an accident.